aterrel/aterrel.github.com/content/pages/vita.md

 About
 -----

-Dr. Andy R. Terrel is a Research Associate for the [Computational Hydraulics Group](http://chg.ices.utexas.edu/) at the [Institute for Computational Engineering and Science](http://www.ices.utexas.edu/) which is at the [Universiy of Texas at Austin](http://www.utexas.edu).
+Dr. Andy R. Terrel is a Research Associate Scientist for the [Computational Hydraulics Group](http://chg.ices.utexas.edu/) at the [Institute for Computational Engineering and Science](http://www.ices.utexas.edu/) which is at the [Universiy of Texas at Austin](http://www.utexas.edu).
 Previously, Andy was a High Performance Computing researcher at the [Texas Advanced Computing Center](http://www.tacc.utexas.edu/).

 Andy's research includes utilizing supercomputers with Python and studying methods for speeding up computational fluid dynamics.
 He graduated from the [University of Chicago](http://www.uchicago.edu/") with a PhD in [Computer Science](http://cs.uchicago.edu/) in 2010 and has been programming in Python for the last decade.
 Andy has contributed to numerous open source projects notably the [FEniCS Project](http://fenicsproject.org/) and [Sympy](http://sympy.org/).